 The best approach is to create a landing page where your ad traffic arrives and converts.
 Make sure your landing page is highly relevant to your ad.

 For the sake of this post, let’s choose “No marketing objective.”
 If you select this option, make sure to enable the “All features” option.

 After that, you will get the ability to choose your ad campaign settings.
 It includes selecting the locations and languages where you want to show your ads.
-You can choose how often your ads should appear to the same customer, opt-out of showing ads on content that doesn’t match your brand, set start and end date, and much more.
+You can choose how often your ads should appear to the same customer, opt out of showing ads on content that doesn’t match your brand, set start and end dates, and much more.

 If you have created the buyer persona, this is where it will help you make the right choices.

 Once you finish entering the settings, you need to pick up a bid strategy and set a budget.
 You can choose between “Manual CPC” or other automated bid strategies.
 Let’s select “Manual CPC” and decide how much you will pay per day for your ads.

 Following the above, there is the option to pick “Ad extensions” if you want to extend your ads with phone or location information.
 You can experiment with this sort of stuff after having some experience with Google Display Network.